How exactly do you say spoon in Italian?

 Cucchiaio da minestra

 Mary distribuì l’impasto con un grosso cucchiaio da minestra.

-Mary doled out the batter with a large soup spoon.
+Mary distributed the dough with a large soup spoon.

 Cucchiaino da tè

 Colleziono cucchiai da tè.

 Dove sono i cucchiaini da te?

 Spoons are made of many different materials and these are introduced in Italian by the preposition di, of.
 You can have…

 Wooden spoons, i cucchiai di legno, are commonly used to stir pasta cooking in the boiling pot!